HienPhamLe/Marketing-Insights_Enhancing-Coverion-Rates-And-Customer-Engagement/README.md

 ## Project Overview
 This is a Power BI project on marketing analysis of an imaginary online retail business call **Shop Easy**.
-**Shop Easy** is facing reduced customer engagement and conversion rates despite launching several new online marketing campaigns.
+**Shop Easy** is facing reduced customer engagement and conversion rates since January 2024.
 They need help to conduct a detailed analysis and identify areas for improvement in their marketing strategies.

 **_Disclaimer_**: _All datasets and reports do not represent any company, institution or country, but just a dummy dataset to demonstrate capabilities of Power BI._